 At Number 4

-The Thumper® massagers is a well known and trusted brand to many manual therapy professions.
+The Thumper® massagers is a well-known and trusted brand to many manual therapy professionals.
 In fact, 3 of the 5 devices in this list are Thumper® devices, so I have nothing but good things to say about the brand.
 The order of this list has nothing to do with the quality of the devices, but it does hint at how capable the devices are for hard work.
 What I mean is, in professional clinical work, I need a workhorse that will keep working all day during busy shifts where I have a lot of patients with muscular tension or spasm.
 What I don’t need is something that will give up halfway through an appointment because the motor has overheated or something that will need replacing after 3 months hard graft.
-So with that in mind, I have put at number 4 the Thumper® Sport Percussion Massager, a fantastic device, perfect for home use on yourself.
+So with that in mind, I have put at number 4 the Thumper® Lithium 2 a fantastic device, perfect for home use on yourself.
 It is very light, weighing less than 2 Kg making it easy to move around your body.
 The two percussion heads vibrate at varying speeds depending on your tolerance for pain, or how tight/sore those muscles of yours feel.

 At Number 3